In-context Learning in Presence of Spurious Correlations: In-context learning based on a single task

 When training an ICL transformer, ideally, we would like to simulate the situation of making a test prediction based on a context of training examples.
-Importantly, we would like to simulate the case where test distribution has balanced groups (i.e., the spurious correlation does not hold).
+Importantly, we would like to simulate the case where the test distribution has balanced groups (i.e., the spurious correlation does not hold).
 Given access to spurious feature annotations \emph{for the training set}, we can simulate this scenario using only training examples.
-In particular, we can form ICL instances of form $(x_1, \tilde{y}_1, \ldots, x_{n}, \tilde{y}_{n}, x_{n+1})$, where the context examples ($x_1,\ldots, x_{n}$) are sampled in a way that the spurious feature is correlated with the label, while the query $x_{n+1}$ is sampled to have a uniform group distribution.
+In particular, we can form ICL instances of form $(x_1, \tilde{y}_1, \ldots, x_{n}, \tilde{y}_{n}, x_{n+1})$, where the context examples ($x_1,\ldots, x_{n}$) are sampled in such a way that the spurious feature is correlated with the label, while the query $x_{n+1}$ is sampled to have a uniform group distribution.
 However, if we again optimize the loss of \eqref{eq:naive-loss}, for context lengths less than $n$, the network will be allowed to make predictions using the spurious feature, which is undesirable.
 Please refer to \cref{fig:v1-issue} of \cref{app:more-results} for evidence of this.
-Potential ways of addressing this issue is upweighting the final prediction loss in \cref{eq:naive-loss} or upweighting predictions on minority examples.
-In our preliminary experiments we found the former approach ineffective.
-We did not experiment with the latter approach.
+To address this, one can compute loss only on the query token, ignoring all intermediate predictions.
+Unfortunately, this approach leads to reduced sample efficiency and slower learning.